-The Playpen Method entails creating a confinement system ("playpen") for the newbies in the vicinity of the Flockers.
-This can mean that the Flockers remain in the run with a small, separate playpen near or in the run for the newbies.
-It can also mean that the Flockers free-range, with the newbies in a playpen near the Flockers.
+The Playpen Method entails creating a confinement system ("playpen") for the newbies in the vicinity of the flock.
+This can mean that the flock remains in the run with a small, separate playpen near or in the run for the newbies.
+It can also mean that the flock free-ranges with the newbies in a playpen nearby.

 Here are Monica, Rachael and Phoebe in the new chicken tractor my husband built.

-This set-up was originally intended as a maternity ward for my broody hen (who loathed the idea and summarily rejected it) but it has been used as a playpen ever since.
-The Flockers are checking out the residents, as intended.
+This set-up was originally intended as a maternity ward for my broody hen but it has been used as a playpen ever since.

-I hatched wo different groups of chicks a few weeks apart and wanted the littles to have a chance to spread their wings for a few days before letting them play with the big girlz.
+I hatched two different groups of chicks a few weeks apart and wanted the Littles to have a chance to spread their wings for a few days before letting them play with the big chicks.
 It's safer that way and the older chicks became caretakers of the babies soon after being brought together.
 Hardware cloth inserted in the middle of the brooder provided proximity and safety for everyone.

-The dog crate below is subdivided for two different age groups of chickens.
-The 'teenage' chickens (the Black Copper Marans hen and roo in the back of the crate) will only reside here for a week until being moved to the grow-out coop next door.
+The dog kennel below is subdivided for two different age groups of chickens.
+The 'teenage' chickens will reside here for a week until being moved to the grow-out coop next door.

 When they are moved, I will close off the nest boxes for the first week or two, which will prevent anyone from hiding or sleeping in them and teach them to sleep on roosts as they should.
-When chickens get into the habit of sleeping in nest boxes, it's difficult to break the habit.
-It is not desirable to have chickens soiling the nesting material where eggs will be laid.
+When chickens get into the habit of sleeping in nest boxes they soil the nesting material where eggs will be laid.
 Good coop management leads to clean eggs.
-Never let your chickens sleep in the nest boxes.

 Some minor conflict is to be expected as the established pecking order is rearranged.
-If, however, there is any persistent bullying or bloodshed, remove the victim from the general population immediately, clean their wounds and keep them segregated until they are fully healed.
-This will not affect their position in the pecking order upon return and is necessary for their own safety.
+However, if there is any persistent bullying or bloodshed, remove the victim from the general population immediately, clean their wounds and keep them segregated until they are fully healed.
+This is necessary for their own safety.
 If the victim is bullied upon her return to the flock, separate the bully in a playpen for a few days, after which she should play nicer with the other kids.